DanielJunghans/danieljunghans.github.io/_posts/2023-10-15-Liquidity.md

 <br />
 <br />

-The fixed effect models concluded that DEP, IMLOAN, CAP, NIM, and ROA significantly impacted the fist measure of liquidity (Liq1) as well as the second measure (Liq2).
+The fixed effect models concluded that DEP, IMLOAN, CAP, NIM, and ROA significantly impacted the first measure of liquidity (Liq1) as well as the second measure (Liq2).
 The impact of DEP, IMLOAN, and ROA on Liq1 (net loans / total assets) was negative whereas the impact of CAP and NIM was positive.
 However, the impact of DEP, IMLOAN, and ROA on Liq2 (liquid assets / total assets) was positive while the impact of CAP and NIM was negative.
 SIZE was found to have an insignificant effect on either liquidity measure (Table 4).
 </p>

 Table 3